Quantitative Analyst (Commodities)

 • Tasks: Develop and implement pricing and risk models for Power, Renewables & Gas.

-• Company: Join a leading Energy Trading Firm focused on innovative trading solutions.
+• Company: Join a dynamic Energy Trading Firm focused on innovative trading solutions.

-• Benefits: Enjoy competitive pay, flexible working options, and a dynamic team environment.
+• Benefits: Enjoy competitive pay, flexible working options, and opportunities for professional growth.

 • Why this job: Be part of a cutting-edge team making an impact in the energy sector.